-However, I was lucky: my father challenged the belief that my talents and abilities were fixed and helped me to develop a growth mindset instead.
+However, I was lucky: my father challenged the belief that my talents and abilities were fixed and helped me to develop them instead.
 His attitude was that I could learn anything I put my mind to and he modeled this mindset for me.
 Most importantly, I learned from my mistakes and sought to do better next time.
-This empowering mindset proved my teacher wrong and led me on a journey of self-discovery and the development of all my talents and skills.
+This empowering mindset proved my teacher wrong and led me on a journey of self-discovery and the development of most of my talents and skills.

 ⇒ Element 1: Be open to learn, improve, and grow

 - Are willing to learn, improve constantly, and give their best.

 - Believe in human potential and personal development.

 - Create a new compelling belief in themself and in their skills and abilities.

 - Believe in their capacity for positive change.

 - Are willing to look at their own mistakes and not blame others.